-H&M group brings together more than 171,000 colleagues working for the eight brands across the world.
-We are dedicated to always creating the best offering for our customers and we all share a valuesdriven way of working, based on a fundamental respect for the individual.
-In 2017, we welcomed approximately 10,000 new employees and we have 4,739 stores in 69 markets and provide online services in 43 markets.
-For more information about H&M group, its organisational structure and group relationships, see About us and Annual Report.
+The H&M group brings together approximately 177,000 employees working for the nine brands across the world.
+We are dedicated to always creating the best offering for our customers and we all share a values-driven way of working, based on fundamental respect for the individual.
+In 2018, we welcomed a net total of 6,000 new employees and we have more than 4.900 stores in 71 markets and provide online services in 47 markets.
+For more information about the H&M group, its organisational structure and group relationships, see About us and Annual Report.